 This guidance sets out advice to members and their clients about what steps they may want to think about when starting or restarting a building project during the coronavirus (COVID-19) crisis.
 The guidance is based on three principles:

 As always, all activity should be underpinned by open communication and collaboration.
 This guidance is aimed at members working in the domestic sector and is a framework to help businesses decide whether work can be carried out safely on their specific site, and what steps they might consider putting in place as they return.
 You should check official sources of information before making any decisions about how to proceed, and you should keep the situation under review.
 There are links to that advice throughout this document.

 FMB members also have access to our specialist advisors.
 Please log in to the members area to access helpline numbers or call 0330 333 7777 for further information.

-On 26 December 2020 additional restrictions were introduced for people in Northern Ireland.
-However, at present, there are no imposed restrictions on undertaking building work within people’s homes.
+At present, there are no imposed restrictions on undertaking building work within people’s homes.
 See the links below for further guidance:

 Before you start or restart work you will need to:

 Liaise with your suppliers and workers to check whether they are able to meet your requirements.
 The FMB contracts are based on the parties working together on a project, and that includes finding solutions to this unexpected and unpredictable situation.
 You will need to cooperate with your clients, staff, suppliers and subcontractors.